 What Makes A Designer

 Understanding form, light, colour, texture, materials, human behavior.
-Having experience, knowledge, curiosity, imagination, and an uncanny ability to see answers to problems, and the ability to take a chance sometimes—these are some of the attributes of a good designer.
+Having experience, knowledge, curiosity, imagination, and an uncanny ability to see answers to problems, and the ability to take a chance sometimes—these are some of the attributes of what makes a designer.

 But I can hear a whole raft of voices now saying, “don’t forget the ability to use Quark, Photoshop” or whatever.